Alicia Cannon: An Interior Designer Since Day 1

 The firm currently works on six to eight projects at a time, with 90% being hospitality-based.
 The residential portion is mostly repeat business that includes new construction and remodels across New York, Texas, and Colorado.

-Alicia and her designers follow a pretty specific workflow when taking on new projects with clients that includes a meet & greet, a design immersion meeting to get to know the client and to learn what the brand is about, then they build a design narrative or story that dictates the concept.
+Alicia and her designers follow a pretty specific workflow when taking on new projects with clients that include a meet & greet, a design immersion meeting to get to know the client and to learn what the brand is about, then they build a design narrative or story that dictates the concept.
 From there AJC starts on schematic designs and design documents.

 Working in New York

 Alicia says that logistics are a nightmare in New York.
 She has to measure the elevator, the freight elevator, the windows, and even how high up the unit is.
 Often, sofas have to be cut in half by a Sofa Doctor to get to where it needs to go, and then is re-assembled once it’s there.

 Her biggest project is also located in New York at the Harlem Renaissance Theater, which has 211 rooms and was built in 1917.
 It is a state-owned project, which creates its own set of hoops to jump through.
 She was able to work on this project through building rapport and relationships with those in the industry.

 If you would like to hear more episodes, please visit us on iTunes or on our website at TheChaiseLoungePodcast.com.
 Lastly, find The Chaise Lounge on Instagram, Facebook and Twitter or post a review on iTunes, you may even hear your review read live on our next podcast.
 With that said keep dreaming big, and keep designing a great design business.
 See ya!